Persoonia subvelutina

 Persoonia subvelutina, commonly known as velvety geebung, is a plant in the family Proteaceae and is endemic to south-eastern Australia.
-It is a spreading to small tree with branchlets that are hairy when young, elliptic, lance-shaped, egg-shaped or spatula-shaped leaves and yellow flowers arranged singly in leaf axils on a pedicel 1–4 mm long.
+It is a spreading shrub or small tree with branchlets that are hairy when young, elliptic, lance-shaped, egg-shaped or spatula-shaped leaves, and yellow flowers arranged singly in leaf axils on a pedicel 1–4 mm long.

 Description

 Persoonia subvelutina is a spreading shrub or small tree that typically grows to a height of 0.5–5 m and has hairy young branchlets.
 The leaves are elliptic, lance-shaped, egg-shaped or spatula-shaped, 30–70 mm long and 6–15 mm wide with the edges turned downwards.
 The flowers are arranged singly in leaf axils on a hairy pedicel 1–4 mm long.
 The tepals are yellow, hairy and 11–15 mm long.
-Flowering occurs in summer and the fruit is an oval, green drupe up to about 14 mm long and 12 mm wide.
+Flowering occurs in summer, and the fruit is an oval, green drupe up to about 14 mm long and 12 mm wide.